otjura/RenamerFX/README.md

 * Java 11
 * Maven

 This is a Maven project not tied to any IDE.
-Executing `mvn clean javafx:run` in project root should suffice to run it.
-JavaFX comes in Maven config.
+Executing `mvn clean javafx:run` in project root should suffice to run it. avaFX comes in Maven config.

 `mvn package` creates a self-contained executable uberjar in ./target.

 ## Use
 Clicking uberjar or running it without arguments from command-line with `java -jar` opens the tool in graphical mode.
 Giving it arguments runs it in command-line mode, for example `java -jar RenamerFX-1.2.2-uber.jar --help`

 ```
 USAGE